 A Leap of Faith

 Because something is hard doesn’t mean we shouldn’t do it.
-Being hard often just means it’s really important.
+Being hard often means it’s really important.
 That’s clearly the case in our country today.
-The last time the USA was this polarized politically was in the period between the election and inauguration of Abraham Lincoln in 1860-61.
+The last time the USA was this polarized politically was the period between the election and inauguration of Abraham Lincoln in 1860-61.
 And that did not end well.

 We can avoid similar violence.
 We can save a union that seems daily to be unravelling.
 But it will take resolve and courage and a willingness to examine and admit our wrongs.